Chris Ray Paintings

 On re-discovering paint after a lengthy hiatus, I find myself, once again, 'up to the eyes' in the stuff.

-I work mainly in oil on both oil-primed board and oil paper.
-And for the most part I tend to work from memory and imagination.
+I work in oil on both oil-primed board and oil paper.
+And for the most part I work from memory and imagination.

-However, to qualify that, I also practice Plein Air oil sketching, as an exercise in enhancing that mental catalogue of what actually constitutes figurative landscape.
+However, to qualify that, I practice En Plein Air oil sketching, as an ongoing exercise in enhancing that mental catalogue of what actually constitutes figurative landscape.

-I then attempt to pursue those early marks that appear 'familiar' to me in a more subconscious, rapid, and carefree manner.
+I then attempt to pursue those early marks that appear 'familiar' to me, but in a more subconscious, rapid and carefree manner.

 The goal is to create more visually interesting morsels of goodness and less painted firewood!